 - Non-permeable.
 Creates a sealed surface that does not allow vapour passage.

-- Requires expansion joints to allow for natural earth movement without cracking, with varied success.
+- Non-flexible.
+Requires expansion joints to allow for natural earth movement without cracking, with varied success.

-- Attracts moisture.
+- Moisture attractive.
 Other materials around cement need to be protected from it as it holds water and can cause rot to develop.

 NZ’s ‘youth’ meant it was caught up in the cement trend.
 It’s buildings, both old and new, are wrinkling and cracking.
 The use of cement based or elastomeric repair methods are accelerating the deterioration process.